 How You Can Help

 Caring for a wild cat for life can be quite expensive.
 Our sponsorship program helps support the cats’ care costs and allows you to form a special bond with them.
-Would you consider becoming Bell’s sponsor parent?
+Would you consider becoming Hal’s sponsor parent?

 Or even a one-time donation toward his care would be so appreciated.
 It’s easy to do using the buttons at the top of this page.